flutter/website/flutter-for-react-native/index.md

   }
 });
 ```

-In Flutter, to create an identical "Hello world!" app, use the entry point `main`
- function to call the
-[`runApp()`](https://docs.flutter.io/flutter/widgets/runApp.html) function with a `Center` widget.
-The widget
-tree in this example includes the `Center` root widget and the `Text` child widget.
+In Flutter, you can create an identical "Hello world!" app using the `Center` and `Text` widgets from the core widget library.
+The `Center` widget becomes the root of the widget tree and has one child, the `Text` widget.

 <!-- skip -->
 ```Dart